As Trump Attacks Amazon-Postal Service Ties, He Fails To Fill Postal Governing Board

 Amazon and the USPS haven't disclosed the rates involved in their deal, but by law, the Postal Service's package-delivery contracts must be profitable, making enough money to cover all the associated costs.
 The contract with Amazon is reviewed by the Postal Regulatory Commission every year.

-Wetherbee says the parcel delivery is the fastest-growing part of the Postal Service's business.
+Wetherbee says parcel delivery is the fastest-growing part of the Postal Service's business.
 And while package deliveries offset a lot of the costs, he says the rates generally aren't enough to cover all of the expenses across the entire Postal Service.

-"They do make money, there's revenue associated with their business — what they're not taking care of is the retiree benefits," he says.
+"They do make money; there's revenue associated with their business — what they're not taking care of is the retiree benefits," he says.
 "When they don't make the pension payments ... that's when you get the big splashy losses."

 The USPS is mandated by law to pre-fund future retirement benefits for thousands of current employees, which costs about $5.5 billion a year.
 For years, the Postal Service has been unable to cover its expenses.